MicrosoftDocs/dynamics-365-intelligent-order-management/topics/fulfillment-returns-optimization.md

 By default, the Fulfillment and Returns Optimization provider will split the sales order among as many warehouses as are required, while also respecting inventory conditions and other constraints.

 To specify the number of warehouses to split sales orders among, select **New Limit Number of Warehouses Constraint** to add an entry, and then select **Save**.

+#### Limit number of warehouses per order line constraint

+You can configure this constraint to specify the maxiumum number of warehouses that you want a single order line to be split among.
+In other words, if you do not want to source a single order line using multiple sources, you can specify one on the number of warehouses.

 #### Maximum number of order lines constraint